-As of Q1 2014, here is the Starpoints redemption chart which shows you how many points it will take for a free standard room.
+As of Q2 2015, here is the Starpoints redemption chart, which shows you how many points it will take for a free standard room.
 The number required is quite reasonable when you consider how much it would cost in cash if you were paying for an uber-luxury Category 6 or 7 out of pocket.

-In addition to paying 100 percent with points, they also offer options for paying with a combination of points and cash (which is a very useful benefit when you're a little short on points).
+In addition to paying 100 percent with points, you can also pay with a combination of points and cash (a good way to get value out of your "leftover" points).

-- Category 1: Aloft (which is a subset of W Hotels) in Winchester VA, Four Points by Sheraton Tucson Airport, Le Méridien Dead Sea Israel
+- Category 1: Aloft (which is a subset of W Hotels), Bursa Hotel in Bursa, Turkey, Four Points by Sheraton Tucson Airport, Le Méridien Pyramids Hotel & Spa in Cairo, Egypt

-- Category 3: Four Points by Sheraton Los Angeles Westside, Aloft Silicon Valley, Sheraton Heathrow Hotel England
+- Category 3: Four Points by Sheraton Los Angeles Westside, Aloft in downtown Tallahassee, Sheraton Heathrow Hotel

 - Category 5: The Westin Grand Cayman Seven Mile Beach Resort & Spa, Aloft New York Brooklyn, Sheraton Kauai Resort

 - Category 6: SLS Hotel, a Luxury Collection Hotel, Beverly Hills, W New York - Times Square, The Westin Paris - Vendóme

 - Category 7: The St. Regis New York, Hotel President Wilson Geneva Switzerland (a Luxury Collection Hotel), The St. Regis Aspen Resort

 Whatever the case, when you look at the number of points it takes for these rooms and compare it to the amount of money you would have to pay for them, you'll find that your Starpoints can go a long way.